While deciding to build chat or a messenger application the developer often look for different options, at the end it's all about the requirements.

 - Productivity: With these tools the developers can create a functional chat application in no time with little customization.

-- Stability: Supportive development environment is often more stable than building from scratch, especially with open-source community packed projects.
+- Stability: a Supportive development environment is often more stable than building from scratch, especially with open-source community packed projects.

 - Battle-tested: Open-source projects used with real-life for end-users products.

-- Over all re-inventing the wheel is time and resources consuming, even though it has it's educational values
+- Over all re-inventing the wheel is time and resources consuming, even though it has, it's educational values

 - Community support

-ChatSDK is our top pick not just because its rich features list, but because it has a dual license and supports iOS and Android.
+ChatSDK is our top pick not just because of its rich features list, but because it has a dual license and supports iOS and Android.

 It allows users to add chat support to their existing app or build a complete new application.